ExtendRealityLtd/VRTK/README.md

 The interactable objects require a collider to activate the trigger and a rigidbody to pick them up and move them around the game world.

-It is possible to set a default Touch Highlight Colour on the Controller, so any interactable object that is set to Highlight On Touch and doesn't have a local highlight colour will be highlighted with this global colour.
-It's also possible to have a different global touch colour per controller.

-The controller model can be hidden upon an interaction with an object, ticking one of the `Hide Controller On <action>` parameters on the script will ensure the controller model is hidden when the interactable object is being touched, grabbed or used.

-There are also a number of events emitted by the Controller Interaction
-script:

-  * Touching/Untouching an interactable object will emit an event
-  * Grabbing/Ungrabbing an interactable object will emit an event
-  * Start Using/Stop Using an interactable object will emit an event
+The following script parameters are available:

+  * Hide Controller On Grab: hides the controller model when a valid grab occurs
+  * Controller Attach Point: the rigidbody point on the controller model to snap the grabbed object to (defaults to the tip)

-The Controller Interaction events are emitted with this payload:
+The following events are emitted:

+  * ControllerGrabInteractableObject: emitted when a valid object is grabbed
+  * ControllerUngrabInteractableObject: emitted when a valid object is released from being grabbed

+The event payload that is emitted is:

   * ControllerIndex: The index of the controller doing the interaction
   * Target: The GameObject of the interactable object that is being interacted with by the controller

-An example of the `SteamVR_ControllerInteract` can be viewed in the scene `Examples/005_Controller/BasicObjectGrabbing`.
-The scene demonstrates the grabbing of objects that have the `SteamVR_InteractableObject` script added to them and also shows the ability to highlight interactable objects when they are touched by the controllers.
+An example of the `SteamVR_InteractGrab` can be viewed in the scene `Examples/005_Controller/BasicObjectGrabbing`.
+The scene demonstrates the grabbing of interactable objects that have the `SteamVR_InteractableObject` script attached to them.
+The objects can be picked up and thrown around.

+#### Using Interactable Objects (SteamVR_InteractUse)

+The Interact Use script is attached to a Controller object within the `[CameraRig]` prefab and the Controller object requires the `SteamVR_ControllerEvents` script to be attached as it uses this for listening to the controller button events for using and stop using interactable game objects.
+It listens for the `AliasUseOn` and `AliasUseOff` events to determine when an object should be used and should stop using.

+The Controller object also requires the `SteamVR_InteractTouch` script to be attached to it as this is used to determine when an interactable object is being touched.
+Only valid touched objects can be used.

+An object can be used if the Controller touches a game object which contains the `SteamVR_InteractableObject` script and has the flag `isUsable` set to `true`.

+If a valid interactable object is usable then pressing the set `Use` button on the Controller (default is `Trigger`) will call the `StartUsing` method on the touched interactable object.

+The following script parameters are available:

+  * Hide Controller On Use: hides the controller model when a valid use action starts

+The following events are emitted:

+  * ControllerUseInteractableObject: emitted when a valid object starts being used
+  * ControllerUnuseInteractableObject: emitted when a valid object stops being used

+The event payload that is emitted is:

+  * ControllerIndex: The index of the controller doing the interaction
+  * Target: The GameObject of the interactable object that is being interacted with by the controller

-Another example can be viewed in the scene `Examples/006_ControllerInteract_UsingADoor`.
+An example can be viewed in the scene `Examples/006_ControllerInteract_UsingADoor`.
 Which simulates using a door object to open and close it.
 It also has a cube on the floor that can be grabbed to show how interactable objects can be usable